Bynaryman/bashrc/README.md

 ## description

-the aim of this repo is to provide some parts which could be added to every .bashrc files in order to improve your everyday life :)
+the aim of this repo is to provide some parts which could be added to every .bashrc and .vimrc files in order to improve your everyday life :)

 ## Versions

+### v1.3

+- [vim] Add some basic settings
+- [vim] Add cscope

 ### v1.2